 Deteriorating competitive advantages

 Deteriorating competitive advantages is closely related to the competitive landscape.
-Any changes to a company’s ability to retain its market share, can also impact its goodwill value.
-This is usually related to the company’s products and services not being able to distinguish themselves among the competition.
+Any changes to a company's ability to retain its market share can also impact its goodwill value.
+This is usually related to the company’s products and services not being able to distinguish themselves from the competition.

 Declining geographic segment